Formal Verification of Quantum Programs: Theory, Tools and Challenges: Background

-{where $p \in AP$ is an atomic proposition in the model.} The terms \textbf{X} (``next''), \textbf{F} (``eventually''), \textbf{G} (``always'') and \textbf{U} (``until'') denote basic temporal operations. \Paolo{The operators \textbf{F} and \textbf{G} are obtained from \textbf{U} simply as $\textbf{F}\theta = \textit{true}\, \textbf{U}\, \theta$ and $\textbf{G}\theta = \neg \textbf{F} \neg\theta $, {where $\textit{true}$ is the atomic proposition true in all states.}} The terms \textbf{A} (for all paths) and \textbf{E} (there exists a path) are path quantifiers.
-It should be noted that CTL can be described with a subset of temporal and logical expressions as it is possible to create formulae from different terms. {For example, the statements "there is no path such that eventually $\theta$ holds" and "for all paths $\lnot \theta$ always holds" are equivalent and specified in CTL by $\lnot \textbf{EF} \theta = \textbf{AG} (\lnot \theta)$.}
+It should be noted that CTL can be described with a subset of temporal and logical expressions as it is possible to create formulae from different terms.
+For example, the statements "there is no path such that eventually $\theta$ holds" and "for all paths $\lnot \theta$ always holds" are equivalent and specified in CTL by $\lnot \textbf{EF} \theta = \textbf{AG} (\lnot \theta)$.

 \begin{example} Figure~\ref{fig:model} gives a model and the relative computation tree is given in Figure~\ref{fig:ctltree} with an example CTL operation. \end{example}